Dushyantgoswami/docs/docs/develop/get-started/init-sequencer.md

   sequencerAddress: <sequencer-address>
 ```

-Next we will choose the application environment you would like to work in.
-Developers have the option of working directly with the [RDK](/docs/developers/build/rdk/setup.md) modules or integrating a virtual machine such as the [CosmWasm VM](/docs/developers/build/cosmwasm/setup.md) and the [EVM](/docs/developers/build/evm/setup.md).
+Next we will choose the application environment you would like to build in.
+Developers have the option of building a RollApp with Go modules by working directly with the [RDK](/docs/develop/build/rdk/setup.md) or integrating through a virtual machine such as the [CosmWasm VM](/docs/develop/build/cosmwasm/setup.md) and the [EVM](/docs/develop/build/evm/setup.md).

 #### Which application environment will you build with?